 - 1. Number of Members; Quorum.
-The Board shall consist of seven regular members appointed by the City Commission, as well as an additional non-voting member that is appointed by the School Board of Alachua County.
-A quorum shall consist of four regular, voting members.
+The Board shall consist of seven members appointed by the City Commission.
+A quorum shall consist of four members.
 A majority vote of the quorum present shall be required for the transaction of all business. - 2.
 Term.
 Each member shall be appointed for a term of three years and may hold office until a successor has been appointed and qualified.
 A member may serve consecutive three-year terms.
 Members shall serve on only one permanent board or committee at a time. - 3.
 Attendance.
 Any appointee to the Board shall be automatically removed upon filing with the Clerk of the Commission an attendance record that indicates the Board member has failed to attend four or more consecutive meetings or the member's overall attendance record is less than 66.66% for the six most recent Board meetings at which voting occurred.
 Attendance means presence at a meeting for a duration of at least 50% of the entire meeting time as verified by the Board secretary on the attendance record.
-Board members may be granted one excused absence per calendar year for a medical reason or professional/educational obligation.
+Board members may be granted one excused absence per calendar year for either a medical reason or a professional or educational obligation.
 Board members shall notify the Board secretary of an excused absence prior to the meeting, if practicable. - 4.
 Vacancies.
 Vacancies shall be filled by appointment of the City Commission for the unexpired term of any member whose office becomes vacant.